Facebook Pixel

 Current Description

-The bergamot are looking fabulous again this week with a strong shape and lots of new season growth.
-Although they are not currently in fruit, we do expect these trees to flower and fruit again soon.
-These trees make really special gifts for a citrus collector or for someone who likes to grow something a little bit different.
+The bergamot are looking fabulous again this week with a strong shape and lots of lovely foliage.
+Although they are not currently in fruit, these trees will flower and fruit again next year.
+A slightly more unusual variety of citrus, one of these trees will make a really special gift for a citrus collector or for someone who likes to grow something a little bit different.
 Not quite what you were after?
 We have a wide variety of citrus gifts for you to choose from all available with next day delivery options.

 70cm+ tall in a 5L pot